 The railroad also ran from Ludlow to the Bagdad-Chase Mine, which had its own tiny cemetery.

-Nowadays, the cemetery is carefully maintained by two of the Mohave Desert’s unsung heroes, Cyndi and Doug, shareholders of the Bagdad-Chase Mine, which operated between 1889 through WW2.
-Doug and Cyndi own the road to the mine.
+Nowadays, the cemetery is carefully maintained by two of the Mojave Desert’s unsung heroes, Cyndi and Doug.
+Not only are they shareholders of the Bagdad-Chase Mine, which operated between 1889 through WWII, but they also own the road to the mine.

 Their friend, David Van Norman, a death investigator with the San Bernardino County Coroners Office, was very instrumental in helping identify the graves.
 There are 57 graves facing East to West, and 1/3 of them were children.
 Mr. Van Norman also built the largest database of graves in the county, which was adopted by the FBI.